 Hip Fractures are on the Rise

-With our population getting older and living longer, hip issues will continue to be on the rise.
-In older adults they estimate that 100,000 people a year will need surgery for fractured neck of the femur by 2033, with a mortality of 8.9 to 9.3% and costing 3.6 to 5.6 billion pounds (White, 2010).
+With our population getting older and living longer, hip issues will continue to rise.
+In older adults, they estimate that 100,000 people a year will need surgery for fractured neck of the femur by 2033, with a mortality of 8.9 to 9.3% and costing 3.6 to 5.6 billion pounds (White, 2010).
 This is staggering.
-After their surgery, they will need exercise in order to fully help them recover from their surgery and get back to life.
-The exercise program may start with physical therapy, but will need to be continued at home and in fitness centers.
+After their surgery, they will need exercise to fully help them recover from their surgery and get back to life.
+The exercise program may start with physical therapy but must be continued at home and in fitness centers.

-Other hip pain and hip injuries we will see more of are adductor tendinopathy, osteoporosis, and osteoarthritis.
+Other hip pains and injuries we will see more of are adductor tendinopathy, osteoporosis, and osteoarthritis.

 Hip Pain and the Lower Back

-The crazy thing is, as I do more learning, research, and training, I see the hip plays a huge role when it comes to lower back pain.
+The crazy thing is, as I do more learning, research, and training, I see the hip plays a considerable role in lower back pain.

-Many times when you address issues of the hip it will lead to an improvement of lower back pain.
+When you address issues of the hip, it will lead to an improvement in lower back pain.

 Exercise Rehabilitation is the Answer

-Just think, in Mangione 2010, a group with hip fractures did a home-based progressive resistance program for 10 weeks and had a moderate to large improvement in their physical abilities and quality of life.
+Just think, in Mangione 2010, a group with hip fractures did a home-based progressive resistance program for ten weeks and moderately to significantly improved their physical abilities and quality of life.

 All of this from doing a basic exercise program in their homes.

-I know I have been asked by loved ones, doctors, and physical therapists to go to clients homes to help set up a home based exercise rehabilitation program for clients.
-This has been fun and we will see more of it.
+I know I have been asked by loved ones, doctors, and physical therapists to go to clients’ homes to help set up a home-based exercise rehabilitation program.
+This has been fun, and we will see more of it.

 Rick Kaselj, MS